Handcrafted cheese from Munich’s only dairy

 They have a glass-fronted urban dairy with a connected shop, a stall at central food market Viktualienmarkt and supply cheese to some of Munich’s top restaurants, including three-Michelin-starred restaurant JAN.
 Their tastings are booked out for months.

 "The feedback makes me believe something long-term can come out of this,” explains Sebastian, responsible for all things communications.
-“Around 80% of start-ups fail in the first two years, but we’ve overcome a lot of hurdles and are stronger for it!”
+“Around 80% of start-ups fail in the first two years, but we’ve overcome the hurdles and are stronger for it.”

 As Franz goes back to work, it’s Sebastian who shows me around.
-“Everything is a lot more professional that we ever planned,” he explains.
-“We just wanted to get going and see what happened, but that’s not possible in Germany – it had to be industry standard from the outset.”
-Stainless-steel doors with prison-like locks now separate the different storage rooms, the mould-covered cheeses in isolation to stop them influencing the other inmates.
+“Everything is a lot more professional than we ever planned,” he explains.
+“We just wanted to get going and see what happened, but that’s simply not possible in Germany – it had to be industry standard from the outset.”
+Stainless steel doors with prison-like locks now separate the different storage rooms, the mould-covered cheeses in isolation to stop them influencing the other inmates.

-Their three core products are Isarbazi, a slightly spicy cheese matured for five weeks, Oida Topfen, a smooth creamy cheese and Milchpraline, a mild and milky soft cheese.
+Their three core products are Isarbazi, a slightly spicy cheese matured for five weeks, Oida Topfen, a smooth and creamy cheese, and Milchpraline, a mild milky soft cheese.
 All are made with organic hay milk from Bavarian farm Nirschlhof, home to around fifty brown and white cows.

-The team is also experimenting with new products, including a hard cheese set to be ready in times for Christmas.
+The team is also experimenting with new products, including a hard cheese set to be ready in time for Christmas.

 Johannes isn’t at the dairy when I visit.
 He can normally be found at tastings or the market, keeping an eye on sales, answering questions and monitoring supplies for the hugely popular grilled cheddar sandwiches.

 Before launching the business, Sebastian had never made cheese before.
 I asked him if he can do it now.
-“Easy,” he says, “I’m just not sure how it would taste!”
+“Easy,” he chuckles, “but I don’t think we’d sell it!”

 More info